JasonFun888/qrcode-generator/README.md

         --level=h                    change qrcode level, support: l,m,q,h
-        --logo=true                  if you don't want logo, set false --logo_denominator=3         if set 3, then the logo's width will equal to 1/3 of whole image width
+        --logo=true                  if you don't want logo, set false --logo_denominator=3         if set 3, then the logo's width will equal to 1/3 of whole image width --tag=someString             if set 'someString', will add '(someString)' to the end of filename

 ```